gitterHQ/services/README.md

 What services are available?
 ----------------------------
-If its in the `lib` folder, we support it.
+If it is in the `lib` folder, we support it.

 How to add your service
 -----------------------